-D. Foreclosure Update
+B. Foreclosure Update

-IA A of CFD No. 15 has covenanted that they will commence judicial foreclosure proceedings against (i) any single parcel with aggregate delinquent Special Taxes in the amount \$7,500 or (ii) any single parcel under common ownership with aggregate delinquent Special Taxes in the amount of \$15,000 or more by the December 30th following the close of each Fiscal Year in which such Special Taxes were due and will commence judicial foreclosure proceedings against all parcels with delinquent Special Taxes by the December 30th following the close of each Fiscal Year in which is less than 95% of the total Special Tax levied and/or the Reserve Fund is fully funded and the Debt Service can be paid.
+The District CFDs have covenanted that they will commence judicial foreclosure proceedings against (i) any single parcel with aggregate delinquent Special Taxes in the amount \$5,000 or (ii) any single parcel under common ownership with aggregate delinquent Special Taxes in the amount of \$10,000 or more by the August 30th following the close of each Fiscal Year in which such Special Taxes were due and will commence judicial foreclosure proceedings against all parcels with delinquent Special Taxes by the August 30th following the close of each Fiscal Year in which it receives Special Taxes in an amount which is less than 95% of the total Special Tax levied and/or the Reserve Fund is fully funded and the Debt Service can be paid.